-In Chapter 8, students will be introduced with Trigonometry concept, which states the relationship between angles and sides of a triangle.
+In chapter 8, students will be introduced with Trigonometry concept, which states the relationship between angles and sides of a triangle.
 They will come across many trigonometric formulas which will be used to solve numerical problems.
-The six major trigonometric ratios are sine, cosine, tangent, secant, cosecant and cotangent.
+The six primary trigonometric ratios are sine, cosine, tangent, secant, cosecant and cotangent.
 The whole trigonometry concept revolves around these ratios or sometimes also called functions.

 Class 10 Maths Chapter 8 Important Questions

 Below are the important questions for class 10th students of CBSE board based on chapter 8-Introduction to Trigonometry.
-Solve these questions and for any queries please drop your comments at the end of the section.
+Solve these questions, and for any queries, please drop your comments at the end of the section.
 Students can also refer to the solution when they get stuck while solving any problem.

 Question.
 1 : In ∆ ABC, right-angled at B, AB = 24 cm, BC = 7 cm.